UIUC-iSchool-DataViz/is445AOG_fall2020/week08/lecture08.md

 in more detail: last week we started with maps and how we can use bqplot to do a lot of mapping type stuff

 This week we will play with a few different mapping and viz engines and deal with the JSON and geo-json format for storing data

+again, might not get to as much with cartopy/ipyleaflet

 ---